-een Cambourne and Cambridge, planned to secure e West and Bourn Airfield.
-Additional studies have been public transport and cycling on the A428.
-The Local te the need to travel by car thus having positive regated bus priority measure between the junction of also the American Cemetery, a registered park and and BAP priority habitats.
-If works were able to be this might alleviate some of the adverse effects.
-Bus and highways improvements on the A10 corridor, to serve a new town north of Waterbeach.
-The Local sments, most of the schemes will reduce the need to lity.
-Negative effects have been identified in relation to nd some of the schemes are located partly in the Green atively impact on heritage assets.
+Bus priority measures and cycling and pedestrian improvements between Cambourne and Cambridge, planned to secure wider benefits for the area would also be required to serve Cambourne West.
+Additional studies have been undertaken as part of the City Deal work to identify options to deliver public transport and cycling on the A428.
+The Local Transport Plan (LTP) which includes the schemes.
+The schemes will reduce the need to travel by car thus having positive impacts on air quality, accessibility and transport objectives.
+The segregated bus priority measure between the junction of the A428/A1303 and the M11, may affect not only the Greenbelt but also the American Cemetery, a registered park and garden, and a designated heritage asset as well as ancient woodland and BAP priority habitats.
+If works were able to be carried out on line rather than beyond the existing highway boundary this might alleviate some of the adverse effects.
+Bus priority measures, Park & Ride, cycling and pedestrian improvements, and highways improvements on the A10 corridor, planned to secure wider benefits for the area would also be required to serve a new town north of Waterbeach.
+The Local Transport Plan (LTP) includes the schemes94.
+As with the A428 assessments, most of the schemes will reduce the need to travel by car thus having positive impacts on air quality and accessibility.
+Negative effects have been identified in relation to greenfield land take (and specifically high quality agricultural land) and some of the schemes are located partly in the Green Belt.
+A busway using the Mereway route would have potential to negatively impact on heritage assets.

-rt has found that the greater distance from Cambridge but site specific transport measures would reduce the modes, including shift towards Park & Ride.
+With regard to new settlements in general the Local Plans CSRM report has found that the greater distance from Cambridge would mean higher levels of car use than an edge of Cambridge focus but site specific transport measures would reduce the impact of growth, increasing the proportion of trips made by non-car modes, including shift towards Park & Ride.